earth-metabolome-initiative/earth-metabolome-initiative.github.io/.github/ISSUE_TEMPLATE/register_member.md

 assignees: "@earth-metabolome-initiative/core"
 ---

-Please update the template below and click "Submit" to let us know you'd like to become a member of the Open Traits Network.
+Please update the template below and click "Create" to let us know you'd like to become a member of the Earth Metabolome Initiative.
 Please allow for some time for @earth-metabolome-initiative/core to review your request.

 ```
 ---